TobiasG-DE/TobiasG-DE/README.md

 ### About me
 #### Welcome to my Github Profile.

-I'm a self-tought Developer, using mostly Java and PHP to develop a wide variety of Software.
+I'm a self-taught Developer, using mostly Java and PHP to develop a wide variety of Software.
 This goes from Gameservers to REST-APIs and Socket-Based Backend Systems.

 That said, **I'm a Backend Developer**